Approximation game

 In some of the earlier articles on this blog, we talked about the nature of real numbers and the meanings of infinity.
 The theory outlined in these posts is interesting but also hopelessly abstract.
 It’s as if we’re inventing make-believe worlds that have no discernible connection to reality.

 We start by picking a real number r.
 Your job is to approximate it as closely as possible using a rational fraction a / b with a reasonably small denominator.
+The approximation can’t be the same as r.
 Is this task easier if r itself is rational or irrational?

 Defining “good”

 For a chosen denominator b, it’s pretty easy to find the value of a that gets us the closest to the target r.
 We must consider two cases: the largest “low-side” fraction that’s still less than r; and the smallest “high-side” fraction greater than r.
-Again, if there’s a rational fraction that matches r exactly, that solution is prohibited by the rules of the game; we need to pick one of the nearby values instead.
+If there’s a rational fraction that matches r exactly, that solution is prohibited by the rules of the game; we need to pick one of the nearby values instead.

 If we round the value up (⌈r · b⌉), we get a number that is equal or greater than aideal; if it’s greater, the difference between the two values will be less than 1.
 In other words, we can write the following inequality: